Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/4 - How to calculate your financial needs and to find funding.md

+# How to calculate your financial needs and to find funding

+* An overview of your financing needs and financial sources for your innovation.
+* What leads an individual to fund a tech startup?
+* From the wavelet theory to the "Let It Wave" startup: financing the launch.
+* How does a venture capital fund decide to finance a breakthrough technology?

+**Summary**: The development of an innovative technology is an exciting adventure that is often like an obstacle course when it comes to finding the first sources of financing.
+Though new technologies are fascinating, many investors are reluctant to finance them because there are real technical, sales and human risks at stake.

+Even so, many sources of financing exist and tech entrepreneurs demonstrate tremendous creativity to successfully move forward from the development stage of a breakthrough technology to the commercialization of an innovative and profitable offer.

+This session deals with the financing of the innovation and will show you how to assess your financing needs and how to find the corresponding resources.
+You will also gain insight into the reasoning of venture capitalists, who sometimes finance companies at a very early stage.

 ## An overview of your financing needs and financial sources for innovation

 There are five phases in logical development path: